Me: Here, Sue, grab this firmly and pull.

-Sue: Are you sure one of the cats hasn’t sat on the remote control?
+Sue: Are you absolutely sure one of the cats hasn’t sat on the remote control?

-With the he Doctor tinkering in his TARDIS, it’s left to Romana to sort things out.
+The Doctor is tinkering in his TARDIS and it’s left to Romana to sort things out.
 Sue likes this a lot.

 Sue: You go, girl.

-Sue: OK, they are just taking the piss, now.
+Sue: Okay, they’re just taking the piss now.

-And then Sue meets her very first Nimon.
-It’s a profoundly moving moment for everyone concerned.
+When Sue eventually meets the Nimon, it’s a profoundly moving moment for everybody concerned.

 Sue: No ****ing way.
-What is the **** is that supposed to be?
+What the **** is that supposed to be?

-The episode concludes with the Doctor cradling K9 in his arms as a planet hurtles towards his broken TARDIS.
+The episode concludes with the Doctor cradling K9 in his arms as his broken TARDIS hurtles towards a planet.

-Sue: That was a terrible cliffhanger.
-Is Tom Baker working his notice at this point?
-Does he regenerate at the end of this one?
-I don’t think he can be arsed anymore.top
+Sue: That was a dreadful cliffhanger.
+Is Tom Baker working his notice?
+Does he regenerate at the end of this story?
+I really don’t think he can be arsed any more.

 Sue: What a load of bollocks.

-When the Doctor pinned a rosette to K9, Sue turned to me and scowled.
+When the Doctor pins a rosette to K9, Sue turns to me and scowls.

 Sue: This is ****ing stupid.

-The TARDIS spins off the planet like a cricket ball spinning off a cricket bat, but it just isn’t tennis as far as Sue is concerned.
+The TARDIS spins off the planet like a cricket ball spinning off a cricket bat, which just isn’t tennis as far as Sue is concerned.

-Sue: If that planet was supposed to be nine kilometres wide, the TARDIS was at least two kilometres wide according to that model shot.
+Sue: If that planet was supposed to be nine kilometres wide, the TARDIS was at least two kilometres wide according to that model.
 Have they never heard of scale?

-The Nimon and Soldeed meet up so they can discuss their nefarious plans.
+The Nimon and Soldeed discuss their nefarious plans.

-Me: I like the way the bull is having a crafty dance whenever Soldeed isn’t looking.
-He can’t stop grooving.
+Me: I like the way the bull has a crafty dance when Soldeed isn’t looking.
+He can’t stop grooving!
 Look at those rapper hand movements.
-He is down with the kids.
+He is so down with the kids.

-Of course, Nicol has to choose this moment to walk in on us.
+Of course, Nicol had to choose that moment to walk in on us.

 Nicol: Is he the Master?

 Sue: At least Romana is taking this seriously.
-She’s holding this together.
+She’s holding this together, just about.

 Sorak informs Soldeed that the missing ship has reappeared on their scanners.